 Being so popular, Padaria Ribeiro quickly opened several stores in Porto and nearby cities.
 If you want to know where you can find a Padaria Ribeiro, simply visit its website (it is in Portuguese, but at the end of the page there is a section called “Estabelecimentos” with the address of all its stores).

 Confeitaria Petúlia opened around forty years ago to quickly win the hearts of the citizens of Porto.
 No wonder: besides being one of the best bakeries in Porto, it has some of the best savory pies in the city, as well as phenomenal rissóis (aka Portuguese empanadas), pão de Ló (Portuguese sponge cake), húngaros (butter cookies deeped in dark chocolate),… ok, who am I kidding – I love everything in Petúlia!

 Moreover, Confeitaria Petúlia is specialized in Bolo rei (it translates to the king’s cake), a traditional Portuguese Christmas cake made with candied fruits and nuts.

 So take my suggestion and order an expresso and a slice of bolo rei and enjoy it on the tea room of Confeitaria Petúlia.

-How to get there: Casa da Música subway station is 10min walking distant.
+How to get there: Casa da Música subway station is a 10 minutes walking distance.

 Another classic from my childhood is Confeitaria Nandinha.
 I remember going there on Christmas’ eve to buy a massive pão de Ló as well as a bolo rei (the king’s cake I already mentioned) and a bolo rainha, which is basically a bolo rei without the candied fruit, since a lot of people do not enjoy it.